Best daily deals

 Price: Free / Varies

-Leap Fitness is a developer on Google Play with a bunch of workout apps.
+Leap Fitness is a developer with many Android workout apps.
 Some of the better ones include a home exercise app and workout apps for your stomach, buttocks, arms, and stretching.
 Leap Fitness also has a step counter app that we really like, apps for walk and run tracking, and even a water drinking reminder app.
-Most of the apps have singular price tags at around $2.99.
+Most of the apps have singular price tags at around $9.99.
 A few of them are completely free with advertising, and there are some other payment options.
 None of these apps are super hardcore amazing.
 However, they are excellent exercise apps and definitely among the better free exercise apps.
 We particularly like the home workout app.

 MyFitnessPal